kongteckmee/inspire-quote/README.md

 <img src="testing/test-sheet.png" align=top width=750>

-Once the CRUD functions was in placed, I have tested each of it at the Inspire Quote and Category in multiple times and to perform unexpected.
-From here I have ensured the CRUD functions at the site is working as intended.
+Once the CRUD functionality was in placed, I have tested each of it at the Inspire Quote and Category in multiple times and to perform unexpected.
+From here I have ensured the CRUD functionality at the site is working as intended.

-The Validators for HTML, CSS & JS are used, no warning or error found.
+The Validators for HTML, CSS and JS are used, no warning or error found.
 Yet, the warnings or errors are there due to missing lang, doctype, header and bad value found caused by the jinja quote at the render templates.
 I cannot do anything to this as we need to create every HTML page by referring to the base.html.

 Browser on Chrome, Firefox and IE were used to test the browser compatibility.
 The site displayed without any issue, except to the IE that showing the color issue at the Navbar and the Footer.